platypusguy/FileDedupe/README.md

 ## Testing
 The tests included here generate code coverage of 80%.
 And FileDedupe has been tested repeatedly on directories of more than 600,000 files.

+## Extension: HTML Report
+David V. Saraiva  forked the code presented here and added the ability to generate an HTML report of duplicates.
+His repository [here](https://github.com/davidvsaraiva/FileDedupe).

 ## Thanks
 Thanks to Oracle's _Java Magazine_ for publishing the articles on this utility.